netguru-training/workshops/code_of_conduct.md

 ### THE QUICK VERSION

 Our event is dedicated to providing a harassment-free workshop experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of events participants in any form.
 Sexual language and imagery is not appropriate for any events venue, including talks, workshops, parties, Twitter and other online media.
-Workshop participants violating these rules may be sanctioned or expelled from the event at the discretion of the conference organisers.
+Workshop participants violating these rules may be sanctioned or expelled from the event at the discretion of the event organisers.

 ### THE LESS QUICK VERSION